GSA/piv-guides/pages/certchains.md

 1. Online Certificate Status Protocol (OCSP)
 2. Certificate Revocation Lists (CRLs)

 Some implementations also validate whether the Intermediate Certificate Authority certificates have been _revoked_.
-While a revocation of an Intermediate Certificate Authority certificate doesn't occur often, this is a safeguard in place and each Intermediate Certificate Authority and COMMON also publishes Certificate Revocation Lists for the certificates signed next in the chain.
+While a revocation of an Intermediate Certificate Authority certificate does not occur often, this is a safeguard in place and each Intermediate Certificate Authority and COMMON also publishes Certificate Revocation Lists for the certificates signed next in the chain.

 The table below outlines general information on each protocol, the certificate extension which contains the reference, and design considerations.